Nan227/test2/README.md

 # FitToScrape

 Welcome to a Fit to Scrape application.
 This project will help users get many update article to read.
-A user also can save or delete the article that they like.
+A user also can save or delete the article that they like on their own profile.

 ## How to use this app